jeffreyadams/atlasofliegroups-docs/mac_installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Regardless of how you download the atlas software you will need to
 compile it.
 This is the preferred method.
-For other Mac options see
-:ref: `other methods of installing on the Mac`.

 You are going to install the gcc C compiler (provided by MacPorts),
 which is preferred for installing Fokko and atlas.
 To do so you must
 first install the XCode C Compiler.
-See :ref: `C Compilers for the
-Mac` for an explantion.

 (1) Install MacPorts.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~